-- High tree retention value - Areas where change will potentially occur.
-This will be dependant on DoTs final design for the station. - Demolition of existing Balaclava Station infrastructure in preparation for the proposed station redevelopment - Removal of existing station access ramps - Removal of existing Balaclava Station commuter car park - Removal of fencing between Charles Street and Balaclava Walk East - > Rerouting of existing walkway between Carlisle Street and the car park.
+- Areas where change will potentially occur.
+This will be dependent on PTV's final design for the station. - Demolition of existing Balaclava Station infrastructure in preparation for the proposed station redevelopment - 2 Removal of existing station access ramps - 3 Removal of existing Balaclava Station commuter car park - A Removal of fencing between Charles Street and Balaclava Walk East - > Rerouting of existing walkway between Carlisle Street and the car park.